NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Summary and final remarks

 \section{Summary and final remarks}

 In this work we present a set of stellar models and their chemical yields (\setone).
-We define 1.65, 2, 3, 5, 15, 20, 25 $\msun$ models.
-We also calculated 32 and 60 $\msun$ models at $Z$ = 0.02.
+We define 1.65, 2, 3, 4, 5, 15, 20, 25 $\msun$ models; we also calculated 32 and 60 $\msun$ models at $Z$ = 0.02.
 Massive star models are calculated using the stellar evolution code GENEC and lower mass models are calculated using MESA.
 For low- and intermediate-mass stars, wind yields are provided in the form of production factors and absolute yields in solar mass units.
 For massive stars, the yields are given for the stellar wind, pre-explosive and post-explosive contributions.
 Two sets of explosion models are considered, each with a different fallback prescription.
-The NuGrid post-processing code \mppnp\ is used to perform all nucleosynthesis calculations, for AGB stars, massive stars as well as the SN explosions.
+The NuGrid post-processing code \mppnp\ is used to perform all nucleosynthesis calculations for AGB stars and for massive stars including their supernova (SN) explosions.

 Core collapse SN models are performed in 1D semi-analytic way.
 The shock velocity profiles and fallback prescriptions used are motivated by multi-dimensional hydrodynamic simulations.
-Due to their simplified nature they are foremost meant to indicate species that will be affected by explosive nucleosynthesis in any significant way, rather than provide the basis of detailed quantitative analysis of explosive yields for complex studies such as galactic chemical evolution.
-However, the explosive yields nevertheless provide important insights on the main features of explosive nucleosynthesis.
+Due to their simplified nature they are foremost meant to indicate species that will be affected by explosive nucleosynthesis in any significant way.
+The explosive yields therefore provide important insights on the main features of explosive nucleosynthesis.
 Furthermore, the \setone\ SN models represent an example of explosive nucleosynthesis at high shock velocity (high temperature or high energy), and with a fallback signature.